Milestones of Progress

 On July 17, 2022, over ten thousand people marched to the Minnesota Capitol as part of a historic day of action organized by UnRestrict Minnesota and its coalition partners to demand abortion rights and access in Minnesota.
 Health care providers, legislators, musicians, artists, and faith leaders shared their stories and joined together with the thousands on the Capitol lawn to call for a future where Minnesota can be a bastion of reproductive freedom and every person seeking abortion in our state can get the care they need.

-In 2022, Gender Justice launched Gender Justice Action (GJA), a 501(c)4 political non-profit organization focused on responding to our country’s abortion crisis with the goals of electing pro-reproductive freedom champions, spearheading real legislative action, and paving the way for Minnesota to lead on abortion access.
+In 2022, Gender Justice launched Gender Justice Action (GJA), a 501(c)4 political non-profit organization focused on electing pro-gender equity champions, spearheading real legislative action, and paving the way for Minnesota to lead on abortion access.
 We also launched UnRestrict Minnesota Action (URMA), a program of Gender Justice Action.
-GJA and URMA allowed us to target nine state races in the 2022 midterm elections, including the Attorney General’s race, with the goal of electing pro-reproductive freedom lawmakers and officials.
-And our work paid off, with Minnesota voters electing the state’s first-ever pro-reproductive freedom majority to the Legislature!
+GJA and URMA targeted nine state races in the 2022 midterm elections, including the Attorney General’s race, with the goal of electing pro-reproductive freedom lawmakers.
+And this work paid off, with Minnesota voters electing the state’s first-ever pro-reproductive freedom majority to the Legislature!

 Gender Justice announced a landmark settlement between the National Labor Relations Board and Menards on behalf of two transgender former Menards employees and Gender Justice clients.
 As a result, Menards has agreed to change its company policy and allow employees to display their pronouns on their store-issued name badges.
 This settlement is a victory for trans, non-binary and gender-fluid employees everywhere.